 Developers often prefer to work in a VPS due to the control that they have over the virtual environment.
 Most virtual servers running Linux offer access to the root (administrator) account or

 sudo privileges by default, giving a developer the ability to install and modify whatever software they need.

 Cloud servers are very flexible in their ability to scale.
 Scaling methods fall into two broad categories: horizontal scaling and vertical scaling.
 Most hosting methods can scale one way or the other, but cloud hosting is unique in its ability to scale both horizontally and vertically.
-This is due to the virtual environment that a cloud server is built on: since its resources are an allocated portion of a larger physical pool, it's easy to adjust these resources or duplicate the virtual image to other hypervisors.
+This is due to the virtual environment that a cloud server is built on: as its resources are an allocated portion of a larger physical pool, these resources can be adjusted or duplicated to other hypervisors.

 Vertical scaling, or “scaling up”, is when a single server is upgraded with additional resources.
 This might be an expansion of available memory, an allocation of more CPU cores, or some other upgrade that increases that server’s capacity.
 These upgrades usually pave the way for additional software instances, like database workers, to operate on that server.
-Before horizontal scaling became cost-effective, vertical scaling was the method of choice to respond to increasing demand.
+Before horizontal scaling became cost-effective, vertical scaling was the de facto way to respond to increasing demand.

 With cloud hosting, developers can scale depending on their application’s needs — they can scale out by deploying additional VPS nodes, scale up by upgrading existing servers, or do both when server needs have dramatically increased.

 By now, you should have an understanding of how cloud hosting works, including the relationship between hypervisors and the virtual servers that they are responsible for, as well as how cloud hosting compares to other common hosting methods.
 With this information in mind, you can choose the best hosting for your needs.

 For a broader view of the overall cloud computing landscape, you can read A General Introduction to Cloud Computing.